Middle Leadership and Subject Management

 - A copy of the slides will be made available after the course, along with further materials

-This is a one day course split over 2 days, Monday 1st March and Tuesday 2nd March; sessions will be 4pm to 6:30pm on both days.
+Date change: This is a one day course split over 2 days, Thursday 18th and Thursday 25th November; sessions will be 4pm to 6:30pm on both days.

 Your sphere of influence has begun to grow beyond you classroom.
 How do you champion your subject, monitor the progress of pupils and inspire your colleagues to deliver high quality lessons?